MyWorldRules/Finding-Donors-for-CharityML/README.md

 # Finding Donors For CharityML

 This is the first project of the Udacity Machine Learning with TensorFlow Nanodegree.
-I just finished learning different Supervised Learning algorithms, most notibly Linear Regression, Decision Trees, Naive Bayes, Support Vector Machines, Ensemble Methods.
+I just finished learning different Supervised Learning algorithms, most notably Linear Regression, Decision Trees, Naive Bayes, Support Vector Machines, Ensemble Methods.
 In addition, I learned many different Model Evaluation Metrics, and how to best tune all these models to automatically pick the best hyperparameters.

 This project is the accumulation of all my skills.

+## How to view my work
+You can navigate to finding_donors.ipynb.
+GitHub will open the Jupyter Notebook in the browser.

 ## Problem Description
 CharityML is a fictitious charity organization located in the heart of Silicon Valley that was established to provide financial support for people eager to learn machine learning.
 After nearly 32,000 letters were sent to people in the community, CharityML determined that every donation they received came from someone that was making more than $50,000 annually.
 To expand their potential donor base, CharityML has decided to send letters to residents of California, but to only those most likely to donate to the charity.
-With nearly 15 million working Californians, CharityML has brought you on board to help build an algorithm to best identify potential donors and reduce overhead cost of sending mail.
-Your goal will be evaluate and optimize several different supervised learners to determine which algorithm will provide the highest donation yield while also reducing the total number of letters being sent.
+With nearly 15 million working Californians, CharityML has brought you on board to help build an algorithm to best identify potential donors and reduce the overhead cost of sending mail.
+Your goal will be to evaluate and optimize several different supervised learners to determine which algorithm will provide the highest donation yield while also reducing the total number of letters being sent.

 ### Data

-The modified census dataset consists of approximately 32,000 data points, with each datapoint having 13 features.
+The modified census dataset consists of approximately 32,000 data points, with each data point having 13 features.
 This dataset is a modified version of the dataset published in the paper *"Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid",* by Ron Kohavi.
 You may find this paper [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), with the original dataset hosted on [UCI](https://archive.ics.uci.edu/ml/datasets/Census+Income).

 **Features**
 - `age`: Age